 Bear Meat vs. Beef

-Bear is often described as gamey, rich, and distinct in flavor.
+Eating bear meat can often be described as gamey, rich, and distinct in flavor.
 It can have a stronger, more intense taste compared to beef.
 Beef has a milder and more familiar taste that varies depending on the cut and the cooking method.

 Availability is different around the world too.
 You can find beef of all kinds year round, almost worldwide.
 Whereas this will be more limited and often regulated due to conservation concerns and legal restrictions.